 The number of years you’ve operated a business in your industry impacts your insurance rates.

-For example, if you’ve been a daycare owner for eight years with no claims, you can expect to pay less than an actuary who’s been in business for two years because you have more experience in your field.
+For example, if you’ve been a daycare owner for eight years with no claims, you will likely pay less than an actuary who’s been in business for two years because you have more experience in your field.

 Note: It’s important to provide the most accurate information about your business when you get a quote for insurance to make sure you get the coverage that is right for you and any claims are processed without delays.